 To help out, we’re giving you an in-depth look into standard minimum payment requirements.
 We’ll also run through why you should pay more than the minimum balance whenever possible, as well as how your credit card payments impact your credit score.

-A word of advice before we begin: each credit card company can set its own minimum payment rules, so some have higher requirements than others.
-To ensure that you fully understand how your credit card works, we highly recommend reading its terms and conditions.
+On top of provincial regulation, each credit card company can set its own minimum payment rules.
+Some have higher requirements than others.
+To ensure that you fully understand how the credit card of your choice works, we highly recommend reading its terms and conditions.